MicrosoftDocs/azure-media-services/media-services/latest/drm-encrypt-text-how-to.md

 Instructions for setting up your player client are not included here.
 However, for this example we will use the [Azure Media Player (AMP)](https://azuremediaplayerdemo.azurewebsites.net/) client demo.
 You can learn more about setting up AMP for DRM [here](../azure-media-player/azure-media-player-protected-content.md).

-You should already be on the asset page in the portal.
+You should already be on the Assets page in the portal.

 1. Select **Show URLs** next to the streaming locator you just created.
 1. Select the **copy** icon next to the streaming URL you want to use to copy it onto your clipboard.